ThePJB/kennoath.github.io/makesnake.md

 To install SDL2 its probably something like `sudo apt install sdl2` or `sudo dnf install sdl2` depending on your distro.

+To install a C compiler you might need to do `sudo apt install gcc` or equivalent.

+Pro tip: if you try to run a command in your terminal and it says 'command not found' (and you typed it correctly) that probably means you need to install the thing you tried to just run

 ### C Quality of Life improvements